zarf-dev/zarf/examples/composable-packages/README.md

 :::note

 Import paths must be statically defined at create time.
-You cannot use [variables](../variables/) in them
+You cannot use [variables](../variables/) in them.

 :::